aaronhktan/jyut-dict/README.md

 ## Features

 ### Vast number of entries.
 Jyut Dictionary gives you access to CEDICT, CC-CANTO, words.hk 粵典, the Unihan database, 開放詞典, and Chinese sentences from Tatoeba, all completely offline.
-That means over 200,000 entries and 100,000 sentences to search from!
+Plus, you can download and add more dictionaries to the program.
+That's over 200,000 entries and 100,000 sentences to search from!

 <img src="/docs/screenshots/mac/search.png?raw=true" style="margin: 5px">